Online Help

 Windows

-Download the zip file for 64-bit version, the file name has the following nomenclature "e2-sat-editor-VERSION-unsigned-win64.zip".
+Download the zip file for Windows, the file name has the following nomenclature "e2-sat-editor-VERSION-unsigned-SYSTEM.zip"

-The Zip package contains a portable version of the software, without installer.
+The Zip package contains a portable version of the software, without the installer.

 • Uncompress the Zip package by double-clicking on it, or by right-clicking on the file and selecting "Extract here" from the context menu.

-A warning message may be shown, confirm the execution and allow the software to run.
+If a warning message show up, confirm the execution and allow the software to run normally.

 For S editions of Windows, which allow the installation of software exclusively from the Windows Store, refer to the Windows documentation to disable "S mode", or use the software in a virtual machine.